Billion Dollar Limited: Plot

 A train is loaded with a billion dollars of gold, guarded by armed police officers, for shipment to the US Mint.
 Lois Lane, who is doing a story on the transfer, rides in a passenger car.
-Masked robbers board the train from the back and separate several cars carrying guards, leaving them stranded.
+Masked robbers board the train from the back and separate the final car carrying guards, leaving them stranded.
 Two other robbers attack the locomotive, throwing the engineer and a guard overboard, but fall off themselves.
 Lois, hearing the commotion, climbs to the engine's cab and is shot at from the robbers' car.
 Lois grabs the robbers' dropped machine gun and returns fire.
 A stationmaster notices the train does not stop at the next station, and sends out a telegraph.
 Clark Kent hears the news through the Daily Planets telegraph, and discreetly enters a storage room, changing into his Superman costume.

-The robbers force the train onto a track leading to a boxcar filled with explosives.
-Superman arrives, rips the track from the ground, and guides the train back on course.
+The robbers force the train into a siding leading to a boxcar filled with explosives.
+Superman arrives, rips the track from the ground, and guides the train back onto the main line.
 The robbers demolish a bridge further ahead, causing the train to fall.
 Superman catches the train and places it back on the track.
 Finally, the robbers throw a bomb into the steam engine's boiler.
 Superman pulls Lois out before the boiler explodes.
-Both the locomotive and its tender car derail and crash to the ground.
-Superman catches the lead car as it begins to roll backwards, and pulls the train up the hill.
+Both the locomotive and its tender car derail and fall into the canyon.
+Superman catches the lead car as the train rolls backwards, and pulls it up the hill.
 The robbers toss tear gas at him.
 After coughing and choking, Superman resumes marching up the hill despite the robbers' machine gun fire.

 Superman pulls the train to the US Mint.
 The Daily Planet reports the delivery of the money and the capture of the robbers.
 Lois voices regret that she did not get a chance to thank Superman.
-Clark smiles.
+Clark smiles at the fourth wall.